-The governance body have terms of reference and Taha Māori Kaitiaki - cultural navigator, along with the Māori cultural advisor, who ensures policies and procedures within the company and the governance body represents Te Tiriti partnership and equality.
-The cultural navigator consults with and reports on any barriers to the senior executive members and Board to ensure these can be addressed.
-Ryman consult with resident and whānau input into reviewing care plans and assessment content to meet resident's cultural values and needs.
+The governance body have terms of reference and the Māori cultural advisor ensures policies and procedures within the company and the governance body represents Te Tiriti partnership and equality.
+The cultural advisor consults with and reports on any barriers to the senior executive members and Board to ensure these can be addressed.
+Ryman consult with residents and family/whānau during assessment, and ongoing care planning reviews to ensure resident's cultural values and needs are met.
 Resident feedback/suggestions for satisfaction and improvements within the service are captured in the annual satisfaction surveys, through feedback forms and through meetings.

 The Board, senior executive team, and regional managers approve the Ryman organisational business plan.
 From this, the regional teams develop objectives, and the individual villages develop their own operational objectives.
 The Ryman business plan is based around Ryman values, including (but not limited to) excellence, team, and communication.
 "Good enough for Mum or Dad" and "We do it safely or not at all" are key business goals for the company and are embedded in everything the organisation does from the Board, through to village and construction sites.
 Policy, procedure, and training/education resources ensure that these are embedded in all practices and day to day operations.
-Ryman Rowena Jackson objectives for 2023 align with the organisational objectives, are reviewed six-monthly, with progression towards completion and ongoing work to be completed and documented at each review.
+Ryman Hilda Ross objectives for 2023-2024 align with the organisational objectives, are reviewed six-monthly, with progression towards completion and ongoing work to be completed and documented at each review.